zorroblue/distributed-search-engine/CONTRIBUTING.md

  #### Defaults:

- 	The master server runs in port 50051 while replica runs in port 50052
+ 	The master server runs in port 50051 while replica runs in port 50052.
+The database name of master is 'masterdb' while replica's is 'replicadb'